danol0/sudoku-py/docs/source/Introduction.rst

    python src/main.py input.txt

-where ``input.txt`` is a text file containing the puzzle to be solved.
-The input puzzle must contain exactly 81 digits or full stops, with 0s and full stops representing empty cells.
+where ``input.txt`` is the path to a text file containing the puzzle to be solved.
+The input must contain exactly 81 digits or full stops, with 0s and full stops representing empty cells.
 All other characters will be ignored by the file loader.
 For example, the following are all valid
 inputs: